-Chattooga County Schools Sample 3 Unexcused Absences Letter
+Sample 3 Unexcused Absences Letter

+<School> Address City State Zip

+Parent/Guardian of: Address City State Zip

+Dear Parent or Guardian,

-<scho< th="">ool&gt;</scho<> ool> Addre S/Guardian of:ss tate Zip Dear , greatly has three (3) unexcused absences.
-Your child's success y depends on prompt and regular attendance every day.
-In order for your child to receive the num benefits of classroom instruction, it is important that your child attend school for the full day. possib will be ia law requires schools to notify parents when their child has at least five (5) unexcused absences and the consequences for unexcused absences.
-If your child receives five (5) unexcused absences, you be required to attend a meeting at the school and sign an attendance contract.
-If the contract is broken, the rall will be made to Juvenile or Magistrate Court. for a s \$100.0 could ding to Georgia law, after five (5) unexcused absences, any parent, guardian, or person responsible student under the age of 16 can be subject to a fine of not less than \$25.00 and not greater than 00, imprisonment not to exceed 30 days, or any combination of such penalties.
-Students 15 or older lose their driver's license or instruction permit with excessive unexcused absences according to the ge and Adult Driver Responsibility Act (TAADRA).
-Thank you for your cooperation, <princi< td="">cipal Name&gt; pal</princi<> cipal Name> pal Cc: Student's Attendance Record School Social Worker
+Our records indicate that has three (3) unexcused absences.
+In order for your child to have the highest degree of academic success, it is essential that he/she arrive on time on a daily basis.

+Georgia law requires schools to notify parents when their child has at least three (3) unexcused absences and the possible consequences for unexcused absences.
+According to Georgia law, after five (5) unexcused absences, any parent, guardian, or other person responsible for a student under the age of 16 can be subject to a fine not less than \$25.00 and not greater than \$100.00, imprisonment not to exceed 30 days, community service, or any combination of such penalties.

+If available and you have not already done so, please send any parent notes, medical notes, or other documentation to verify that absences are excused.
+Should you have any questions, please contact the school.

+Thank you,

+<Principal Name> Principal

+Cc: Student's Attendance Record School Social Worker

-Chattooga County Schools Sample 5 Unexcused Absences Letter
+Sample 5 Unexcused Absences Letter